quacksouls/lyf/doc/object.md

 As shown in the script `pet-class.js` above, use the keyword `new` to create an object from a class.
-You can use the keyword `this` to reference a method of the class, as can be seen in the declaration of the method `profile()`.
+You can use the keyword `this` to reference a method of the class from within the class itself, as can be seen in the declaration of the method `profile()`.

 ### Exercises